 Topics of current theological interest.
-Specific schools of theology, doctrines, or theological trends will be considered.
+Specific schools of theology, doctrines, or theological trends will be Prerequisite(s):THEL 209

 THEL 337 Theological Foundations of the Family

 Study of major conceptual designs for family.
 Will emphasize a comparative analysis of religious models and the relationships between these influential systems and family practices.
 Introduces students to the role of the family in ethical value formation.
 Liberal Arts.